Interview: Ron Clements and John Musker of “The Little Mermaid”

 Tell me how you first started working on this movie, because this was a big transitional moment for Disney animation.

 RC: Well, I actually pitched the movie.
-This was around I think 1985.
-Although, I’m bad with dates but this was period of shortly after those kind of a big transition at Disney.
+This was around I think 1985. \I’m bad with dates but this was period of shortly after those kind of a big transition at Disney.
 Mike Eisner and Roy Disney and Jeffrey Katzenberg came.
 Roy Disney came back to Disney.
 He had left for a while.
-Michael had this thing called “Gong Show”.
+Michael had this thing called “Gong Show.”
 He’d come over from Paramount Studios.
 I guess they had that there.
 It was a way for generating new ideas for animated films or for any films.
 But in this case, animated films.
-So he got a group of like story people and the directors together in a room.
+So he got a group of story people and the directors together in a room.
 The idea was that everyone was supposed to go out and find five new ideas for animated features.
 Then, we would meet again in 2 weeks and pitch the ideas.
-They called the “Gong Show” because if your idea was not good, it got a gong.
+They called it the “Gong Show” because if your idea was not good, it got a gong.
 So I took that very seriously and I looked for ideas.
-That same night I went into a bookstore in North Hollywood, actually.
-I picked up a book of fairy tales.
-Just kind of looking for ideas.
-I was going to the book.
-I came across the Little Mermaid.
+That same night I went into a bookstore in North Hollywood.
+I picked up a book of fairy tales, just kind of looking for ideas.
+I came across The Little Mermaid.
 I don’t know if I had ever read the story before so I was reading it on the bookstore.
 As I was reading it, I got really excited because Hans Christian Andersen writes very visually and very cinematically.
 The images just kind of leap off the page.
 I thought, “This could really make a great movie.
 I wonder why they’ve never done this.”
 Then, as I got through the story I realized maybe part of the reason is that it’s a very, very sad story.
 It kind of starts sad and then it gets sadder.
 Then she dies in the end.

-So I was thinking about trying to come up with a way to put a little difference in the story so then it will have a little happier ending.
-I wanted to make the witch more of a villain than she was in the story and turn it more a little bit of more into a fairy tale.
-So I wrote up a two-page treatment with sort of the basic idea.
+So I was thinking about trying to come up with a way to put a little difference in the story so then it would have a little happier ending.
+I wanted to make the witch more of a villain than she was in the story and turn it into a little bit of more into a fairy tale.
+So I wrote up a two-page treatment with the basic idea.
 There’s only one character name in the treatment and that’s Ariel.
 I called her “Ariel” in the treatment.
 I’m not sure why but I sort of liked that name.
-Probably, a good name for a mermaid.
-I also looked for 4 more ideas because they wanted five ideas.
+Probably a good name for a mermaid.
+I also looked for four more ideas because they wanted five ideas.
 There were other ideas that I came with that I wrote two-page treatments for.
 But when we reconvened, he said, “Just pitch your best idea.”
-When they had to me, I said “The Little Mermaid.”
+When they got to me, I said “The Little Mermaid.”

 It was gonged.